charbel08/Mobile-Robotics/Planning Algorithms/README.md

 - Dijkstra can be found in /python/dijkstra_planner
 - A* can be found in /python/astar_planner.py
-- RRT can be foung in /python/rrt_planner.py
+- RRT can be found in /python/rrt_planner.py

 #### Dijkstra and A* comparison